A Collection of Quant Riddles With Answers

 If you had 2 fuses could you measure 45 seconds?

-picture of a small chessboard 16.
-Quickie: You have a chessboard (8x8) plus a big box of dominoes (each 2x1).
+16. Quickie: You have a chessboard (8x8) plus a big box of dominoes (each 2x1).
 I use a marker pen to put an "X" in the squares at coordinates (1, 1) and (8, 8) - a pair of diagonally opposing corners.
 Is it possible to cover the remaining 62 squares using the dominoes without any of them sticking out over the edge of the board and without any of them overlapping?
 You cannot let the dominoes stand on their ends.

 15. Why is it that if 'p' is a prime number bigger than 3, then p2-1 is always divisible by 24 with no remainder?